How Sales Lead Tracking Software Will Boost Your Sales Game

 AppSheets shares three sales lead tracking spreadsheets on this page, but their sales call log is the best.
 It shows you your contact history with specific leads, helping you quickly review your communication history before your next call.

-How this will help manage leads: You'll never forget your last conversation with a lead and have a clear overview over past interactions with that lead.
+How this will help manage leads: You'll never forget your last conversation with a lead and have a clear overview of past interactions with that lead.

 How this will help manage leads: All of your lead-tracking data is kept in one place, and you don't have to compromise on complex information and advanced tracking.

-This template functions more like a CRM—it uses individual spreadsheets for your reps and a master spreadsheet that brings all of the information together.
+This Leads Tracking Management template from Sheetgo functions more like a CRM—it uses individual spreadsheets for your reps and a master spreadsheet that brings all of the information together.

 How this will help manage leads: It gives you an overview of all the leads in your pipeline, not just your own.